If you’re looking for a holiday abroad, Portugal may be on your list.

 Tavira is packed with history; boasting the ruins of a hilltop castle, an old Roman footbridge that connects one side of the town to the other, and dozens of Gothic and Renaissance churches.
 The Igreja de Santa do Castelo, where warrior knights are entombed, is particularly fascinating.
 There’s also an excellent museum – the Núcleo Islâmico – where you can admire a unique 11th-century vase.

-Tavira is a town made for wandering, and hidden away in the maze-like cobbled streets are countless shady gardens and elegant squares.
+Tavira is a town made for wandering, and hidden in the maze-like cobbled streets are countless shady gardens and elegant squares.
 The waterfront is also an excellent spot for a stroll, as is the bustling fishing port and modern market.

 2. Sintra